Hansoft/hansoft-c-sdk-sample/README.md

 About this program
 ------------------
 This sample code demonstrate the usage of the Hansoft C SDK.
-It is bundled with the Hansoft SDK that can be downloaded from the [Hansoft website] [1].
+It is bundled with the Hansoft SDK that can be downloaded from the [Hansoft website][http://www.hansoft.com/support/downloads/].
 To be able to compile this program you need the Hansoft SDK DLLs/dylibs that are included in that download.
 A Visual Studio solution is included for building on WIndows and an Xcode project for building on Mac OS X.